 You should not visit island communities except for essential purposes.

 Regulations to enforce these rules are now in effect.
-If people do not follow these rules, they could get an on the spot £30 fine, increasing to £60 if not paid in 28 days.
+Non-compliance with some measures could result in an on the spot fine.
 If necessary, people could be prosecuted and liable to pay a fine of up to £10,000.
 Businesses and premises not complying can also be fined.

 The decision to further lift restrictions will need to be solidly based and not premature.
 Lifting restrictions prematurely risks undoing all the progress we have made in tackling the virus.
 Evidence will continue to be assessed to ensure the correct decisions are made at the right time.